0xSero/partisia-docs/docs/smart-contracts/tools-to-help-you-with-smart-contracts.md

 You can look in the commandline.sh that is placed within each test folder to understand the multitude of applications this tool can have.

 ## The test framework
+In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests, to show the behaviour for all the contracts.
+These tests are written in
+Java, using our testing framework Junit-contract-test.
+In the test we are provided a blockchain object, where we can deploy and interact with multiple different contracts.
+You can see how to create your own tests by visiting this article: Insert link to Jens docs.

 ## Zk client